 President and CEO

-Gunderson spent the last six years as President and CEO of the Council on Foundations.
+Gunderson spent six years as President and CEO of the Council on Foundations.
 One of his many priorities at the Council was education and workforce investment.
-Under his leadership the Council has created a division for Public-Private Partnerships where the National Fund for Workforce Solutions operates under the leadership of Stephanie Powers.
-A researcher and a writer, Steve has recently published his latest book The New Middle Class: Creating Wealth, Wages, and Opportunity in the 21st Century.
-He is recognized for his insight and analysis on the national political issues of the day, and has lectured widely from Harvard University to The Brookings Institution.
+Under his leadership the Council created a division for Public-Private Partnerships where the National Fund for Workforce Solutions operates.

-Steve graduated from the University of Wisconsin – Madison with a degree in Political Science.
-He then completed studies at Brown School of Broadcasting in Minneapolis.
-He serves on various nonprofit boards including Lutheran World Relief, The Gettysburg Theological Seminary and The White House Fellows Selection Commission.
+Gunderson graduated from the University of Wisconsin – Madison with a degree in Political Science, he then completed studies at Brown School of Broadcasting in Minneapolis.
+Steve serves on various nonprofit boards including Lutheran World Relief; The Gettysburg Theological Seminary; and The White House Fellows Selection Commission.